hoylen/windowcapture/README.md

-# Window capture for macOS
+# windowcapture - window resize and capture for macOS

 Resize a window and take a screen capture of it.